SchulzLab/ORNA/README.md

 All the analysis for the manuscript was performed on Debain 8 operating system

 ## Installation
-* Run the following command for installation
+* Run the following command for installation if you downloaded it from github.
 ```
   bash install.sh
 ```
 * The above command should create a build folder.
 The executable of ORNA will be in build/bin

 ## ORNA parameters